tidy-finance/website/docs/index.md

 ## Authors {.unnumbered}

-This book is the result of a joint effort of three people (in alphabetical order of the last name):
+This book is the result of a joint effort of three people (in alphabetical order of their last names):

-* [Christoph Scheuch](https://christophscheuch.github.io/) is the Director of Product at the social trading platform [wikifolio.com](https://www.wikifolio.com/).
-Christoph is responsible for product planning, execution and monitoring and also manages a team of R data scientists to analyze user behavior or develop new products.
+* [Christoph Scheuch](https://christophscheuch.github.io/) is the Director of Product at the social trading platform [wikifolio.com](https://www.wikifolio.com/) where he is responsible for product planning, execution and monitoring and also manages a team of data scientists to analyze user behavior and develop new products.
-* [Stefan Voigt](https://www.wikifolio.com/) is an Assistant Professor of Finance at the [Department of Economics at the University in Copenhagen](https://www.economics.ku.dk/) and a research fellow at the [Danish Finance Institute](https://danishfinanceinstitute.dk/).
-His research focuses on blockchain technology, market fragmentation, high-frequency trading and financial econometrics.
+* [Stefan Voigt](https://voigtstefan.me/) is an Assistant Professor of Finance at the [Department of Economics at the University in Copenhagen](https://www.economics.ku.dk/) and a research fellow at the [Danish Finance Institute](https://danishfinanceinstitute.dk/).
+His research focuses on blockchain technology, high-frequency trading and financial econometrics.
 Stefan teaches parts of this book in his courses on empirical finance.
 * [Patrick Weiss](https://sites.google.com/view/patrick-weiss) is a Post-Doc at the [Vienna University of Economics and Business](https://www.wu.ac.at/en/).
-His research centers around the interssection between asset pricing and corporate finance.
+His research centers around the intersection between asset pricing and corporate finance.

-We met at the [Vienna Graduate School of Finance](https://www.vgsf.ac.at/) where each of us graduated with a different focus, but a shared passion: coding with R. After years of painful trial and error, we decided to share our learnings with the public.
+We met at the [Vienna Graduate School of Finance](https://www.vgsf.ac.at/) from which each of us graduated with a different focus, but a shared passion: coding with R. After years of painful trial and error, we decided to share our learnings with the public in the form of this book.

 ## License {.unnumbered}